Identifying The Symptoms Of A Panic Attack

 Evaluating symptoms of panic attack

 A doctor's first job is to rule out medical conditions that might cause the same symptoms as panic attacks and panic disorder.
-To do this, the doctor typically orders blood work, an EKG, and other tests that might show a physical connection.
-They will ask about your medical and family history, inquiring as to whether anyone in your family has suffered from medical conditions that could cause the symptoms.
-They listen to your heart and perform a thorough physical examination to find any potential source of medical problems.
+The doctor may order blood work, an EKG, and other tests looking for a physical connection.
+They may ask about your medical and family history, inquiring as to whether anyone in your family has experienced or been diagnosed with medical conditions that could cause the symptoms.
+They may then listen to your heart and perform a thorough physical examination to find any potential source of medical problems.

 Getty/AnnaStills